 |Thread/sewing through the fold

-Rectangular holes are punched in the pages, then the teeth of the plastic/metal comb are pushed through the holes.
+In this highly popular option, rectangular holes are punched in the pages, then the teeth of the plastic/metal comb are pushed through the holes.
 Because the combs are coil-like and curly, the teeth curve back under a spine-like collar that forms a solid spine for the bound book.
 Comb binding has one disadvantage – it’s a challenge to put a title or other copy on the spine.
 If you need a spine, you turn to a Canadian bind…